Wesley1808/ServerCore/README.md

 **Commands:**
 - /servercore <name> <value> - Allows for modifying settings ingame.
-- /mobcaps - Displays current global mobcaps.
+- /mobcaps - Displays the current per-player mobcap for the user.
 - /sc tps - Gives information about the current settings.

 **Known incompatibilities:**